NAD+ is now in Stock - From as low as £10.79 per Dose - Start your NAD+ journey today

 Diet and Foods That May Help Boost NAD+

-Eating a balanced diet rich in vitamin B can support NAD+ synthesis in the body.
-Nutrients like niacin (vitamin B3) and tryptophan are precursors your cells use to produce NAD+ [12].
+Eating a balanced diet with plenty of B vitamins can help your body make more NAD+.
+Nutrients like niacin (vitamin B3) and tryptophan are key building blocks your cells use to create it [12].

 Foods that may support NAD+ production:

-- Avocados – rich in B vitamins and healthy fats
+• Avocados – packed with B vitamins and healthy fats

-- Oily fish (e.g. salmon, mackerel, sardines) – provide B vitamins and support mitochondrial health
+• Oily fish (like salmon, mackerel, and sardines) - rich in B vitamins and support energy production in cells

-- Leafy greens – including spinach and kale, for antioxidant support
+• Leafy greens - such as spinach and kale, full of antioxidants

-Hydration and avoiding excess sugar, alcohol, and processed foods can further help protect NAD+ levels and overall metabolic function.
+Drinking enough water and cutting down on sugar, alcohol, and processed foods can also support healthy NAD+ levels and metabolism.

 Exercise and Sleep for Cellular Health

-- Strength training: Helps regulate blood sugar and reduce oxidative stress
+• Resistance training: Aids in blood sugar regulation and minimizes oxidative stress

-Aim for at least 150 minutes of moderate activity per week and 7–9 hours of good-quality sleep each night, as advised by the NHS.
+Aim for a minimum of 150 minutes of moderate exercise weekly and aim for 7–9 hours of restorative sleep each night, as recommended by the NHS.

-In addition to lifestyle changes, many people choose to support their NAD+ levels through supplementation.
-NAD+ injections and IV therapy are popular options that deliver NAD+ directly into the bloodstream for quick and efficient results.
+In addition to making healthy lifestyle changes, many individuals opt to enhance their NAD+ levels through supplements.
+NAD+ injections and IV therapy are favored choices as they provide NAD+ directly into the bloodstream, resulting in quick and effective outcomes.

 What Is a NAD+ Supplement?